-Students in the day Fire Fighter and Capstone test prep class will have one (1) hour for lunch.
+Students in the day Fire Fighter class will have one (1) hour for lunch.
 Since class times are 9 am to 6 pm for these courses, the lunch period runs from 1 pm to 2 pm, unless otherwise instructed, which allows 4 hours before and after lunch for class work.
-There are no lunch periods for the evening Fire Fighter and Capstone test prep class during the week.
+There are no lunch periods for the evening Fire Fighter class during the week.
 Students will have one (1) hour for lunch on Saturday class sessions.
 While off campus, students will conduct themselves in a manner that is a credit to themselves, the program, and the school.
 The rules of conduct will be the same as on campus.